sumeetdas/DasTest/README.md

 * The library should not expect user to know C# and dotnet (except for basic stuff to make your F# project run), and should document everything that's required to use the library in the docs itself.

-* The unit tests written should be easy to understand.
+* The unit tests written should be easy to understand and should read like an English sentence.

 * The library should not have any dependency with another dotnet library or framework.